mattroumaya/surveymonkey/README.md

 ## What’s missing

 Not all data is yet pulled from the API.
-E.g., custom variables aren’t currently pulled, nor Date Created or Date Modified.
+E.g., custom variables aren’t currently pulled - if you have a use case for anything that isn’t pulled, open an issue.
 All question types should be currently implemented, but it’s possible that some obscure type isn’t.

 # Contact